network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 This document uses the term as a general description of bad latency, using more precise wording where warranted.

-"Latency" is a poor measure of responsiveness, because it can be hard for the general public to understand.
+"Latency" is a poor way to report responsiveness, because it can be hard for the general public to understand.
-The units are unfamiliar ("what is a millisecond?") and counterintuitive ("100 msec -- that sounds good -- it's only a tenth of a second!").
+The units are unfamiliar to many ("what is a millisecond?") and can be counterintuitive ("100 msec -- that sounds good -- it's only a tenth of a second!").

 Instead, we define the term "responsiveness under working conditions"